 Our business success and financial results are dependent on many factors beyond our control, such as economic, political and regulatory developments, as well as competition from other sources of energy.
 Commodity price volatility, in particular, is a significant risk to our business, cash flows and results of operations.
-Commodity prices are affected by changes in market supply and demand, which are impacted by overall economic activity, the ongoing military conflict between Russia and Ukraine as well as political instability in China and the Middle East, the actions of OPEC+, the ongoing impact of COVID-19 and its variants, weather, pipeline capacity constraints, inventory storage levels, oil and natural gas price differentials and other factors.
+Commodity prices are affected by changes in market supply and demand, which are impacted by overall economic activity, the ongoing military conflicts between Russia and Ukraine and Israel and Hamas, political instability in China, military conflict and political instability in the Middle East, the actions of OPEC+, weather, pipeline capacity constraints, inventory storage levels, oil and natural gas price differentials and other factors.